Gankra/cargo-mommy/book/src/contributing/README.md

 For most contributions, you probably just need to [edit responses.json](https://github.com/Gankra/cargo-mommy/blob/main/responses.json)~

-See the next pages for details~
+See the sub-pages for details~